Nmonchart

 is in the file.

-5 If something like the number of disks changes during the collecting of
+5 If something like the number of disks changes during the collection of

-The nmon data collect does NOT handle this by design.
+The nmon data collection does NOT handle this by design.
 This is to

 reduce nmon CPU time by a large amount.